 - Never install an Ace-Loc head on a keyed spindle that had not been fitted with a specially hardened sleeve.
 The standard sleeve could deform around the keyway and render the head unusable.

 - Clean the machine spindle with a shop towel and solvent, alcohol or acetone to remove oil and dirt before removing or installing the head on the spindle.
-Inspect spindle diameter on a regular basis.
+Inspect spindle diameter, in 3 locations, on a regular basis.

 - Remove any burrs or embedded debris from the spindle with a honing stone.
 Do not use emery cloth with the spindle running.
 This will eventually reduce the spindle diameter and could compromise the clamping ability of the hydraulic sleeve in the head.
 Remove any burrs with a small fine grit honing stone and oil.